michaelloudermilk/ml/Device-log-Troubleshooting.md

     2017-07-26 11:53:04 ERROR failed to decrypt AES-encrypted message 2017-07-26 11:53:04 ERROR failed to decode message from UNMS

+**Important notice: There is an important bug-fix in UNMS 0.9.2 which decreases occurrence of this issue.**

 This error means that AES key in your device and in UNMS for this device mismatch.
 There could be several reasons.
 Longer but the most reliable solution:
 1. disable UNMS and remove UNMS key in your device UI
 2. click refresh button on your device in UNMS device list